mondem0/tank-test-2/README.md

 - Because observation checks run every heartbeat on the server, the watcher reacts immediately to players looking at it even in multiplayer sessions.
 - If `RequireLineOfSight` is disabled, the watcher will also freeze when players stare at it through walls, which can be useful for simple horror setups.
 - Pairing the watcher with the stalker enemy lets you create varied pressure—one hovers at a distance, while the other advances only when nobody keeps an eye on it.
-- Just like the stalker, the watcher now measures its footprint from the whole model and discards duplicate starting waypoints, keeping big rigs gliding forward instead of spinning at their first target.
+- Just like the stalker, the watcher sizes itself from the whole model, trims only near-zero waypoints, and keeps a small arrival tolerance so big rigs surge toward their first target instead of spinning in place.